ppkgtmm/pk/src/contents/projects/churn-prediction.md

 <!-- To know more about the observations, refer to [exploration notebook](https://github.com/ppkgtmm/churn-prediction/blob/main/notebooks/exploration.ipynb)  -->

-### 🔥 Data Preprocessing
+### 🚀 Data Preprocessing

 Apache Airflow was used to manage data processing pipeline or DAG as illustrated below

 ![dag-diagram](./imgs/churn/dag-diagram.png)

 The pipeline reads training, validation and testing data files.
-Then it runs Chi-square test with cutoff p-value 0.05 on training dataset to discard redundant categorical features and reduce risk of overfitting.
-The pipeline creates preprocessors and preprocesses input data before serializing both the data and preprocessors for future use.
+Then it runs Chi-square test with cutoff p-value 0.05 on training dataset to discard redundant categorical features and reduce risk of over-fitting.
+The pipeline creates pre-processors and pre-processes input data before serializing both the data and pre-processors for future use.
 At the end of pipeline, disk space used to store temporary files is released

-### 🤖 Model Training
+### 👀 Model Training

-1. Encoded categorical values for usability in machine learning task using the preprocessors
+1. Encoded categorical values for usability in machine learning task using the pre-processors
 2. Normalized numeric features to prevent those with broad range from dominating over prediction result
 3. Trained machine learning algorithms with the preprocessed datasets
 4. Evaluated preprocessor and algorithm performance on validation set with recall metric to select preprocessor and algorithm combination that produce minimum false negatives